bacalhau-seco/assembly-program/README.md

-# hello-world.s
+# as.s
-hello world in assembly
+this is an assembly program, i will probably acept every commit. goal is to make GTA VII